Timothy C. Hain, MD

 We also routinely see ENG's done by audiology practices which are simply awful in quality, as well as ECochG tests done by audiology practices which are extremely poor.
 We are especially concerned about audiology practices that perform ENG's with air rather than water, as while this is a convenient method, it often results in a false positive for bilateral vestibular weakness.
 We are also perturbed when we routinely see ENG test reports unaccompanied by any traces (i.e. proof that they were done), and ENG's that leave out important pieces of information from the report (such as the total response).

-Our suggestion here -- these tests should only be billable when ordered by an otologic physician, and done by a laboratory certified for VEMP testing.
+These tests should only be billable when ordered by an otologic physician.

 A mild but pernicious form of fraud has to do with persons who are not neurologists, suggesting in writing that they can make neurological diagnoses.
 This most commonly occurs when audiologists, in practice for themselves, diagnose "central vertigo", in patients without a recognizable ear disorder.
 This problem is caused in part by the ability of audiologists, physical therapists and chiropracters to perform and bill for unsupervised CNS tests (some parts of the ENG are intended to diagnose CNS disorders).
 See item below for additional comments.